open/close all folders

 - Spock Speak: She never uses slang or curses, she never jokes around, and she never gets to the point, as Sully can testify.

-- The Stoic: She does not seem capable of expressing strong emotions, though she does derive some enjoyment from performing science.
+- The Stoic: She does not seem capable of expressing strong emotions, though she does derive some enjoyment from performing science and is blushing visibly in her Love Confession.

 - Stoic Spectacles: Rare Female Example.